Siv3D/siv3d.docs/en-us/docs/course/damage-number.md

 |:--:|:--:|:--:|:--:|
 | **Difficulty** | Intermediate | **Time** | 90 min+ |

+In RPGs and action games, "damage numbers" pop out the instant an attack hits an enemy.
+There is a world of difference in player satisfaction between simply displaying a static number and crafting a polished effect with attention to motion and color.

+In this course, you will programmatically control the movement, scaling, and color transitions of these numbers to create your very own "satisfying hit effects."
+If you feel your game looks a bit plain, let's solve that problem in just 90 minutes.
+Experience the joy of breathing life into your game screen through creative ideas and clever implementation.

 ???info "Reference Case: 'Xenoblade Chronicles 3'"
 	<iframe width="100%" height="315" src="https://www.youtube.com/embed/0sB_VO-0gZ4?si=ODAqjSpp5_DJNxvF&rel=0&loop=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>